marconett/werow-headless-extractor/README.md

 It then patches the extracted node package so it is compatible with *node-serialport* >= 5.0.0 (which makes it incompatible with prior versions) and replaces Electron specific code with the Bable transpiler.

-You then need to go ahead and update the extracted node packages dependencies (most importantly *node-serialport*) and add the Babel transpiler.
+You then need to go ahead and manually update the extracted node packages dependencies (most importantly *node-serialport*) and add the Babel transpiler.

 You can now use the USB-to-WebSocket-Bridge and the [We-Row website](https://we-row.mynohrd.com/) without the official Electron app.

-I wrote this becasue I didn't want to violate any copyright by publishing the extracted node package itself.
+I wrote this because I didn't want to violate any copyright by publishing the extracted node package itself.
 I really didn't like the Electron app and it's outdated dependencies, as newer *node-serialport* versions have fixes for a bunch memory-leaks and performance issues.

 ## Usage